-When it comes to USB microphones for podcasts, a few can stack up against the Shure MV7.
-This gear performs admirably in almost all the environment.
+When it comes to using a USB microphone for podcasts, not many can stack up against the Shure MV7.
+This mic performs great no matter the environment.

 One of the reasons you should get this cardioid mic is because you can use it both as a USB and XLR microphone or simultaneously.

 2. Audio Technica ATH-m20x Headphones

 For your over-ear headphones, the Audio Technica ATH-m20x is a great option.
 It is a decent audio reproduction and comfortable and firm design.

 It features modern design as well as industry-grade materials, which are combined to provide a comfortable listening experience, with top-of-the-line audio as well as effective isolation.

 3. Behringer Xenyx Q802USB Mixer

 In terms of a good mixer, don’t look beyond the Behringer Xenyx Q802USB.
 First of all, this device can accommodate either a condenser or dynamic microphone due to its Phantom Power.

 This is an ideal mixer for any audio performance.
 It is compact, practical, quiet, and has a pretty good interface.